pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 ## AGATHA SPLIT

 **Menu**
-- Use Super Potion (+ Potion if under 19 HP)
+- Use Super Potion (+ Potion if 1-18)
 - Rare Candy

 Agatha:
 - Gengar: X Spec + EQ
 - Golbat: Blizz
 - EQ x3
-> If Golbat used Haze, use TB x2 then X Speed on Arbok if you have 25-60 HP.
+> If Golbat used Haze, use TB x2 then X Speed on Arbok if you have 25-60.
 Otherwise Super Potion or yolo.

 ## LANCE SPLIT